pypr/compyle/examples/README.rst

 float_, long_`` so as not to override the default Python types.
 For example the function ``f`` in the above could also have been declared like so::

-  from pysph.cpy.types import floatp, float_, int_
+  from compyle.types import floatp, float_, int_

   @annotate(i=int_, x=floatp, return_=float_)
   def f(i, x):